Kurami32/Wrapper-for-Filebrowser-Quantum/README.md

 - If you find some issue non-related to the app, but instead you find something on the WebUI, go to the [FBQ repo](https://github.com/gtsteffaniak/filebrowser), and open an issue there.
 (But first test if is an issue related to my app by just trying to replicate in a normal browser)

 ## Know issues
-The only issue is that you can't upload folders with the android filepicker, I don't know how to make it work to open the folder picker when pressing the folder button in the FBQ UI in the upload prompt.
+One issue is that you can't upload folders with the android filepicker, I don't know how to make it work to open the folder picker when pressing the folder button in the FBQ UI in the upload prompt.
-If you know how to fix it a PR would be apprecited :D
+If you know how to fix it a PR would be appreciated :D

+Another issue is that if you have chunked downloads enabled in FBQ, it will not download the file, I'm not sure if this a WebView limitation or something else...
+I hadn't time to look into this.

 ## Contributions
 You can contribute with GitHub issues if you find something not working, or~ you can also open a PR if you want to improve something.